HectorDuarte911/Proyecto-Wall-E/README.md

-This is a windows develoment project of a pixel art by mean of commands in a text editor named Pixel-Walle :
+This is a windows develoment project of a pixel art by mean of commands in a text editor named Pixel-Walle.

 📃**Requisites**

-+Avalonias Packages(a good patience to install this package in the worst case) +Net.8
++ Avalonias Packages(a good patience to install this package in the worst case)
++ Net.8

 🎰**How run the project?**

 Go to the direction *PixelWallE\bin\Release\net9.0* and open the aplication named *PixeWallE* there you can ejecute the project